Possibilistic Instrumental Variable Regression with Potentially Invalid Instruments: Experiments

 We illustrate our method with an empirical application estimating the effect of institutions on economic output.
 The analysis uses the dataset of 64 countries originally compiled by \cite{acemoglu_colonial_2001} and reexamined by \cite{chernozhukov_plausible_2025} to demonstrate their quasi-Bayesian approach that allows for small violations of instrument exogeneity.

 The outcome is log GDP per capita in 1995, with the main predictor being protection against expropriation, a proxy for institutional quality.
-A central challenge is endogeneity: institutions may raise income, but income may also improve institutions.
+A central challenge is endogeneity: institutions may affect income, but income may also influence institutions.
 To address this, \cite{acemoglu_colonial_2001} use the mortality of early European settlers as an instrument, arguing that long-term settlement incentives shaped institutional quality.
 The instrument’s validity rests on the assumption that settler mortality is exogenous (conditional on covariates).
 Following \cite{chernozhukov_plausible_2025}, a direct effect of settler mortality should not be stronger than $0.1$ in absolute terms, if any, justifying $A = [-0.1, 0.1]$ as a reasonable violation set.
 We consider the specification with an intercept and (normalised) distance from the equator as exogenous control variables and (log) settler mortality as the sole instrument.
 We project out the covariates and run our analysis on the residuals resulting from that projection.

 Figure \ref{fig:AJR_results} shows validified posterior possibility functions for the valid case and allowing some invalidity.
 The curve corresponding to $A = [-0.1, 0.1]$ is wider and lacks a unique mode, reflecting the partial identification of \(\beta\).
-Both indicate a significantly positive effect with relatively heavy right tails, consistent with \cite{chernozhukov_plausible_2025}.
+Both indicate a significantly positive effect with heavier right tails, consistent with \cite{chernozhukov_plausible_2025}.
 For comparison, we also include the violation set $A = [-0.4, 0.4]$, which is wide enough for the significant effect to disappear.
+Table \ref{tab:intervals_AJR} shows that our uncertainty intervals are narrower than those of \cite{chernozhukov_plausible_2025}, especially on the right tail.
+Relaxing the exogeneity assumption and allowing for $\alpha \in [-0.1, 0.1]$ does not qualitatively change the conclusion that good institutions promote economic output.

 For $A = \{0\}$, the $\chi^2$ and MC approximations look essentially identical.
 For larger $A$, however, the latter display steeper decay away from the partial identification region.
-Table \ref{tab:intervals_AJR} shows that our uncertainty intervals are narrower than those of \cite{chernozhukov_plausible_2025}, especially on the right tail.
-Relaxing the exogeneity assumption and allowing for $\alpha \in [-0.1, 0.1]$ does not qualitatively change the conclusion that good institutions promote economic output.
+This is expected as the Gaussian approximation cannot correctly capture the tail behaviour when $\beta$ is not point-identified.
+In these cases, we observe that the $\chi^2$ approximation leads to more conservative (but valid) inference.
+This suggests a practical strategy of fitting the $\chi^2$ approximation first and only computing the more expensive MC approximation if additional tightness is required.